vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 --- type:TabExercise lang:sql xp:100 key:ae5e7b765b
 ## Times

-The mayor is planning a publicity stunt and wants to wants to know how Citi Bike usage changes depending on the time of year.
+The mayor is planning a publicity stunt and wants to know how Citi Bike usage changes depending on the time of year.

 *** =pre_exercise_code
 ```{python}